-Return to Treatments Available Page
+Return to Treatments Available Page Chelation Therapy

-Chelation Therapy - Dr. Roberts has been providing his patients with chelation therapy (CT), in all of its forms, for 10 years.
-He passed the written exam of the American Board of Chelation Therapy in 1986 and has participated in the training of other physicians in this technique.
+Chelation Therapy - Dr. Roberts has been providing his patients with chelation therapy (CT), in all of its forms, for 25 years.
+He passed the written exam of the American Board of Chelation Therapy in 1996 and has participated in the training of other physicians in this technique.
+Dr. Roberts was a Principal Investigator in TACT (Trial to Assess ChelationTherapy) which demonstrated the benefits of CT in patients with chronic coronary disease (in heart attack survivors adding EDTA to standard drug/interventional therapy decreased 5-year adverse event rate by 18-50%).
 Ten years ago there was only one approach to CT, the three hour infusion of Mg-EDTA.
 Today we have multiple chelating agents, many of which can be administered in more than one way.
 It will be Dr. Roberts' job to evaluated your need for CT and then to recommend a treatment program tailored to your individual health needs.
-Basic concepts, EDTA, DMPS, DMSA, and Zeolite will be discussed.

 Chelation Therapy - The Basic Concept:

 Heavy metals, such as lead, cadmium, arsenic, and mercury, poison key enzyme systems and play a key, causative role in the degenerative, age related disease states that plaque Western society.
 Our bodies were not designed to deal with these toxins (neither evolution or our maker anticipated the toxic metal exposure experienced by mankind today).
 We do a poor job of removing them, such that these toxins accumulate over our lifetime.
 When we are young and healthy we can handle this toxic stress, sequestering the toxins in intracellular dust bins (unless we are genetically predisposed to heavy metal toxicity, such as in the situation of Autism), but eventually our intracellular dump sites overflow, our enzymes systems begin to fail, and then we get sick.
 This starts with age-related conditions such as hypertension and hyperlipidemia, or we may feel tired for no good reason.
-In later years metal toxicity may show itself in disease states that end our lives, including heart disease, cancer, or the neurodegenerative diseases associated with advanced age.
+In later years metal toxicity may show itself in disease states that end our lives, including heart disease, cancer, or the neurodegenerative diseases associated with advancing age.
 CT involves the administration of agents that will bind to the heavy metals stored within our body and then escort them out, via the kidneys or GI tract.
 The goal of CT is to "de-poison" you.
 While patients typically become interested in CT only when they suffer from an advanced disease state and no other options are available to them (basically because insurers will not cover the cost of CT), the best time to begin CT is well before your get sick.
 To us, CT is a no-brainer.
 We feel that CT is one of the most important thing that we can offer you.
 Standard medicine offers you drugs and surgery, as do we, but it just doesn't make sense to us to drug you and operate on you without at least attempting to detoxify you.

 Chelation Therapy - Which approach is best for you?